For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Apparently, your chances of becoming an astronaut aren't one in infinite and beyond – but they're not far off.

-1 in 12 million is outrageously unlikely, though if it's your dream to go into outer space, don't let this put you off.
+The acceptance rate for one astronaut position at NASA is low – 1 in 800 to be precise.
+If it's your dream to go into outer space, don't let this put you off.
 Hard work and plenty of brains could dramatically increase your graduate prospects.

-Unfortunately, no amount of hard work and brains will help you win the lottery, as it's still about four times less likely than you taking one small step for man.
+Unfortunately, no amount of hard work and brains will help you win the lottery, as it's still over 56,000 times less likely than you taking one small step for man.

 Chance of happening: 1 in 700,000